gitcompu/pcbwork/PCBHatHat.md

   6) SW-LM35Z (@ Top Right) - Connect Mega 328 pin A0 to either connector pin CA2 or to LM35Z Analog temperature sensor.
   7) PB0-GP1 (@ Top Middle) - Connects PB0 Mega 328 pin to either 5G1 or 5G5
   8) PB1-GP2 (@ Top Middle) - Connects PB1 Mega 328 pin to either 5G2 or 5G7
+  9) RGB8_PI_TINY - Route with PB2 of (Mega 328) or 5G1 to Data input of the circular RGB LED strip

 ### Do not power on board unless you have